trilio-demo/tvk-poc/README.md

 Use an application of your choosing or use the MySQL sample application provided in this repo - k8s-demo-app.yaml

-YAML files for this scenario are already present in this repo:\s\s mysql-label-backupplan.yaml\s\s mysql-label-backup.yaml\s\s demo-restore.yaml
+YAML files for this scenario are already present in this repo:
+mysql-label-backupplan.yaml
+mysql-label-backup.yaml
+demo-restore.yaml

 Label Example Documentation - https://docs.trilio.io/kubernetes/overview/getting-started#label-example